Blog

 Total typical budget: €1,500-€3,000/month for comfortable living

-For detailed city-by-city breakdowns, see our guide to the best cities to live in Portugal.
+For detailed city-by-city breakdowns, see our Portugal cost-of-living guide.

 Common Reasons for Portugal D7 Visa Rejection